rill-js/http/README.md

 This api exposes the "http" module as an isomorphic server.
 It essentially allows you to run your nodejs server in the browser for epic progressive enhancement and an isomorphic paradise.
 This is a low level library used by [Rill](https://github.com/rill-js/rill) which implements an express style api on top of this.

 # Browser support
-All modern browsers are supported including IE10+.
-IE9 is also supported with a [History API polyfill](https://github.com/devote/HTML5-History-API).
+All modern browsers are supported including IE10 and above.

-Older browsers will also need to polyfill the Promise API, checkout [es6-promise](https://github.com/stefanpenner/es6-promise) for a good polyfill, babel-polyfill also covers this.
+Older browsers and IE will also need to polyfill the Promise API, checkout [es6-promise](https://github.com/stefanpenner/es6-promise) for a good polyfill, babel-polyfill also covers this.

 ## Installation